U-Michigan’s lead role in vital automotive semiconductor efforts

 The semiconductor industry has been working on these challenges, Natcast visitors said.

 “You’re essentially putting a supercomputer on a car.
-You need more sensors, more compute, and that takes energy.
+You need more sensors, more compute power, and that takes energy.
 It’s great to see people coming together to address these aspects.
 I’ve been working in this area for a long time, and I think there’s a lot of momentum right now.
 Semiconductors are cool again.”

 The Mstar forum focused on chiplets, one potential solution to the technological hurdles.